adam2am/anti-mouse/less-motion/#features.md

 # Currently
+- Shift/Caps one tap doing double shifted keys sometimes it works nicely with a single tap, but if I want to do triple tap BNM it would do all shifted keys

-- Shift/Caps one tap doing double shifted keys sometimes IF I rapidly insta clicking 3 buttons like CapsUp > NMB it would send the 3 shifted keys, but it should send onlt 1 shifted key, so it has to be tracked somehow .........
+IF I rapidly insta clicking 3 buttons like CapsUp > NMB it would send the 3 shifted keys, but it should send onlt 1 shifted key, can we do something about it??

 - also, when i want to go back to my powered mode (naVigation) and doing caps+JKL, it would for some reason take me extra click to get the movement, instead of instantelly creating a movement based on my commabnd